-To the far left (south) of center the Library of Celsus is standing in the sunlight.
+To the far left (south) of the center, the Library of Celsus is standing in the sunlight.
 This agora is very close to the Theater – less than 100 yards [90 m.] away.
 The Commercial Agora is very large, measuring 360 ft. x 360 ft.
 [110 m. x 110 m.].

 It was probably here that Demetrius and other silversmiths produced and sold their silver shrines of Artemis.
 These were the men who caused a riot over their loss of trade as Paul’s preaching of Christ became more successful (Acts 19:23-28).